timjcai/timjcai/README.md

 - 🏀 Hobbies: I love basketball, bouldering and my sausage dog

-🔭 I’m currently working on ...
+🔭 What I'm building
+  > 1. Calendah - Full-stack Calendar app that adds Hotkey into my Calendar Workflow
-  > 1. EatList - app to save and review restaurants that I want to try
+  > 2. EatList - Full-stack Web App to save and review restaurants that I want to try within local cities (a swipe file for restaurant suggestions)
-  > 2. Calorie Tracking App
+  > 3. Calorie Tracking / Recipe App (building a database to suggest recipes based on my leftover calories and macronutrient goals)

+📚 What I'm learning
+  > 1. React
+  > 2. Typescript
+  > 3. CloudServers - AWS/Firestore

 🌱 Stack